TabodaT/MotorcycleSpecsScrapper/README.md

-# OlxMotoScraper
+# MotorcycleSpecs
-This app scrapes olx for motorcycles
+This app scrapes mototrcycles data and metrics from specific websites